curiousalokgithub/PharmaMate/README.md

 ### Quick Setup (Windows)

-The easiest way to get started is to use the provided batch scripts:

 1. Ensure MySQL is running on your machine
 2. Double-click the `start-local.bat` file
 3. Open your browser and navigate to `http://localhost:3000`

 ### Manual Setup

-If you prefer to set up the application manually:

 #### Database Configuration